taufiktrf/LLM_Fine_tuning/README.md

 ## Overview

 This repository documents the fine-tuning process of the Meta Llama 2 7B large language model, focusing on the financial domain.
 The project aims to enhance the model's understanding and generation capabilities specific to financial text data.
 The entire process, from fine-tuning the model to deploying it, is facilitated using various AWS services.
 Detailed steps and explanations are provided within the Markdown cells of Jupyter notebooks.
-This project is undertaken as part of the "Introducing Generative AI with AWS" course available on Coursera.
+This project is undertaken as part of the "Introducing Generative AI with AWS" course available on Udacity.

 ## Key Tasks